freedomofpress/securedrop/docs/develop.md

 * **app-staging**: for working on the environment and hardening
     * Source Interface: localhost:8082
     * Document Interface: localhost:8083
-    * The interfaces and ssh are also available over tor and direct access.
+    * The interfaces and SSH are also available over Tor and direct access.
-    * A copy of the the Onion urls for source, document and ssh access are written to the vagrant host's ansible-base directory.
+    * A copy of the the onion URLs for source, document and SSH access are written to the vagrant host's ansible-base directory.
 The files will be named: app-source-ths, app-document-aths, app-ssh-aths
 * **mon-staging**: for working on the environment and hardening
-    * OSSEC alert configuration are in install_files/asnible-base/staging-specific.yml
+    * OSSEC alert configuration are in install_files/ansible-base/staging-specific.yml
 * **app-prod**: This is like a production installation with all of the hardening applied but virtualized
-    * A copy of the the Onion urls for source, document and ssh access are written to the vagrant host's ansible-base directory.
+    * A copy of the the onion URLs for source, document and SSH access are written to the vagrant host's ansible-base directory.
 The files will be named: app-source-ths, app-document-aths, app-ssh-aths
-    * Putting the apparmor profiles in complain mode (default) or enforce mode can be done with the ansible tags apparmor-complain or apparmor-enforce.
+    * Putting the AppArmor profiles in complain mode (default) or enforce mode can be done with the ansible tags apparmor-complain or apparmor-enforce.
 * **mon-prod**: This is a like production installation with all of the hardening applied but virtualized